 When it comes to alignment, it needs to be mentioned that several languages described in the literature as having Ergative-Absolutive alignment are coded here as Nominative-Accusative, following a strict definition of alignment (Bickel and Nichols, 2008).
 These languages have what is described in the literature as an agentive marker (LaPolla, 1995) : a marker that appears mainly on A arguments, but can appear on highly marked S arguments (typically when the S is highly volitional, animate, definite, or satisfies some other condition of agentivity).
 Sometimes, this marker appears on the S argument due to an aspect split (such as in Tibetan, DeLancey 2003:274).

-Even though this marker appears mainly on A arguments, because it can appear on S arguments, this reflects an accusative alignment (where S and A are neutralized under some contexts).
-Since this trait has been discussed extensively in the literature mentioned above, it needs no further analysis here, other than to explain why some languages may seem differently coded here at first glance.
+Even though this marker appears mainly on A arguments, because it can appear on S arguments, this reflects an accusative alignment (where S and A are neutralized under some conditions).
+Since this trait has been discussed extensively in the literature, it needs no further analysis here, other than to explain why some languages may seem differently coded here than in prior descriptions.